-Share the #RememberMeThursday Contest for a chance to win funds and pet food.
-When your adopters, volunteers and staff post their rescue pet’s photo with #RememberMeThursday AND @hwac, they can win life-saving funds (up to $5,000) and pet food for you (aka their favorite shelter or rescue!).
+Later this year, share the #RememberMeThursday Contest for a chance to win funds and pet food.
+When your adopters, volunteers and staff post their rescue pet’s photo on social media, they can win life-saving funds and pet food for you (aka their favorite shelter or rescue!)

 7. Organize staff and volunteers